jonezy35/NSM-Engineer/NSMENotes.md

 mkdir -p /data/stenographer/{packets,index}

-cd /data/stenographer
+cd /data
-ls (should see index and packets)
+ls stenographer (should see index and packets)

 cd ..

 chown -R stenographer:stenographer stenographer/

+ll #to check that ownership was changed

 systemctl start stenographer
 systemctl status stenographer

 cd stenographer/packets
-ls (should see random string of numbers)
+ls (should see random string of numbers...this takes a bit)

 ```